DICE-UNC/jargon/README.md

 ### move semantics error in cloud browser moving a/path/a to a/path/b with collection already exists #140

 Updated semantics of move collection to avoid 'collection already exists errors' by adding the source collection as the child of the target collection name

+###  across federation browsing under strict acls doesn't interpolate home/ and find subdirs viewable #39

+Update cross-zone path heuristic guessing so one can reasonably browse 'down' to home dirs in federated zones

+###  CI integration with iRODS 4 #18

+Enhancements to testing setup to integrate Jargon into Consortium CI services

+###  PEP on output stream #144

+Fixes and tests for firing postProcForPut after certain streaming i/o operations

+### Misc

+Lots of small fixes, pull requests, iRODS compatability tests and fixes through work with consortium